 GEN Flx_degfact(GEN f, ulong p), as FpX_degfact.
+Assumes that p is prime.

 GEN Flx_nbfact_by_degree(GEN z, long nb, ulong p) Assume that the Flx z is squarefree mod the prime p.
 Returns a t_VECSMALL D with deg z entries, such that D[i] is the number of irreducible factors of degree i.
 Set nb to the total number of irreducible factors (the sum of the D[i]).
+Assumes that p is prime.